-After WWII, production was moved to German and the company
+After WWII, production was moved to Germany and the company

 name was changed to Minox GmbH.

-Minox Riga cameras are extremely rare these days and the ones that have
+Minox Riga cameras are extremely rare today and the ones that have

 survived are often in deteriorated condition.
-Minox Riga cameras are sometimes
+They are sometimes

 offered on Ebay, but one has to be cautious for post-war remakes, especially